5 qualities of the perfect customer service employee

 Although most companies have a limited customer service budget, finding the ideal employee has taken precedence over lowering costs in recent years.
-The perfect customer service employees have positive attitudes, patience with customers, and display politeness to all.
+The perfect customer service employees do more than seek to meet expectations: They have positive attitudes, patience with customers, and display politeness to all.
 These are the basics of satisfying the needs of both the client and the company.
 If you neglect these details while hiring, you might find yourself attempting to convert a hot-headed, negative individual into a suitable member of your customer support team.

 Your HR team, or the person conducting the interview, should also know how to decipher a resumé in order to find the right match.
 When reading through your prospective employee’s resumé, look for keywords that suggests good soft skills in their testimonials, such as “works well with others” and “maintains a positive attitude”.